loudias88/loudias88/README.md

   <tbody>
     <tr>
       <td align="left" width="60%">
-         <p style="text-indent: 20px;">I've always been a self-taught person, that's one of the most valuable things about me.
-Every time that I have a problem, I do my best to solve it and often succeed.
-However, when I can't find the solution by myself, I prepare a concise question to a co-worker, senior or tutor, in order to not waste their precious time.
-My commitment to learning is a very important quality about me, I study and/or develop some project almost everyday, that's very clear on my github profile.
-I live in Rio grande do Sul, Brazil, but I'm open to opportunities abroad.</p>
+         <p style="text-indent: 20px;">I'm a self-taught person, that's one of the most valuable things about me.
+Whenever I have a problem, I do my best to solve it, and I often succeed.
+However, when I cannot find the solution myself, I prepare a concise question for a co-worker, senior or tutor so as not to waste their precious time.
+My commitment to learning is a very important quality about me, I study and/or develop a project almost every day, this is very clear on my github profile.
+I live in Rio Grande do Sul, Brazil, but I am open to opportunities in any other part of the world working remotely.</p>
    </tr>
   </tbody>
 </table>